-Consequently, operator fatigue is a force inherent to mining, and unfortunately an omnipresent threat to safety and productivity, with a direct impact on lost-time incidents, injury, death, and financial losses.
+Consequently, operator fatigue is a force inherent to mining, as well as an omnipresent threat to safety and productivity, with a direct impact on lost-time incidents, injury, death, and financial losses.

 A Macro View on Mining Accident Statistics